 Once the eggs hatch, the Turtle Sanctuary then keeps the young turtles in small ponds until they are old enough to stand a good chance of survival in the wild before they are released, thus increasing the chances of the babies making it to adulthood and coming back to their birthplace to lay their own eggs in the future.

-Open daily from 10am to 4.30pm (closed for lunch between 1pm and 2pm)
+Opening Hours : Daily from 10am to 4.30pm (closed for lunch between 1pm and 2pm).

 Entrance Fee : Free

 Camping on the beach is strictly prohibited so as not to disturb the Turtles egg laying, but there is a camp site a short walk away where you can stay overnight.